Central Bank of Oman

 The CBO has put in place an efficient and advanced payment and settlement system in Oman.
-The launch of the Real Time Gross Settlement System (RTGS) was the first milestone and went into live operations on 28 September 2005.
+The launch of the Real-time gross settlement (RTGS) was the first milestone and went into live operations on 28 September 2005.

 History

 Until 1970, when Sultan Qaboos bin Said took over, there was no national authority responsible for the supervision of the incipient banking system.
 The number of banks was small and the banking activities were limited in scales.

 The two monetary authorities that preceded the establishment of the Central Bank of Oman, namely the Muscat Currency Authority in 1970 and the Oman Currency Board in 1972, were not vested with full banking status, but, they had well prepared the ground for the emergence of the Central Bank of Oman.

 However the major event heralding the eminent creation of the Central Bank of Oman was the launching of the Banking Law in 1974 (which was amended vide Royal Decree No. 114/2000).